jimhigson/oboe.js/writing/main/3_Background.md

 Bash streams a powerful abstraction easily programmed for linear streaming.
 Node more powerful, allows a powerful streaming abstraction which is no more complex to program than a javascript webapp front end.
-Essentially a low-level interface to streaming such as unix sockets or tcp connections.
+Essentially a lower-level (and therefore more powerful) interface to streaming such as unix sockets or tcp connections.

 Streams in node are the observer pattern.
 Readable streams emit 'readable' events when they have some data to be read and 'end' events